Garvit1000/Todo/README.md

     GET /api/tasks: Retrieve all tasks.
     POST /api/tasks: Create a new task.
-    PUT /api/tasks/:id: Update a task by ID.
-    DELETE /api/tasks/:id: Delete a task by ID.

 Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.